 Other Forms of Unrestricted Warfare

-4. The ‘China Model’ and Its Destructive Impact
+4. The Communist ‘China Model’

 The Chinese Communist Party is the communist specter’s main agent in the human realm.
-Fated for elimination, the CCP’s existence has always been accompanied by a strong sense of crisis and fear.
-Driven by a sense of constant crisis, the CCP resorts to all means necessary at critical moments, taking extreme measures to keep itself going.
+Fated for elimination, its existence has always been accompanied by a strong sense of crisis and fear.
+Driven by this sense of constant crisis, the CCP resorts to any means necessary at critical moments, taking extreme measures to keep itself going.
 It has built itself up in an attempt to replace the United States and dominate the world and is preparing for the final battle with the United States with determination and nonstop effort.
 At the same time, it has used a range of means to export the CCP’s model and the Communist Party’s ideology, poisoning the world.

 All the CCP’s ambitions — which it pursues through soft power, hard power, and sharp power — are based on a total disregard for morality and are aimed at serving its larger ambition of destroying traditional morality and universal values.
 The CCP’s goal is to establish itself as an evil empire and world ruler.
 It aims to bring totalitarian oppression to the world — a global police state characterized by brainwashing, mind control, mass surveillance, the elimination of private ownership, official atheism, the elimination of religion and traditional culture, unrestrained carnal desires, corruption, and moral degeneration.
-Its aim is to drag the world into poverty and turmoil, turning men into beasts and sending mankind into an abyss of moral degradation.
+Its aim is to drag the world into poverty and turmoil, turning men into beasts and sending humankind into an abyss of moral degradation.
 All this is the path arranged by the communist specter in its attempt to destroy mankind.

 5. Lessons Learned and the Way Out

 Without the aid of the developed Western countries and the support of so many multinational corporations, high-tech giants, and large financial institutions, the CCP could not have developed from a weak economy with a regime on the verge of collapse to an indomitable axis of evil over the short span of just a few decades.

 b.
-Why Did the West Get China Wrong?
+Why the West Got China Wrong

 For people around the world, China is known as the land of an ancient civilization characterized by courtesy and righteousness.
 Free of the Communist Party, China will once again be a normal member of the civilized world — a nation whose human and natural resources, diverse ancient traditions, and cultural heritage will be part of the wealth of humanity.